-U.S. Considers Lifting Its Embargo on Arms Sales to Haiti
+U.S. to Lift Its Embargo on Arms Sales to Haiti

 English | French